 -Do protect customer’s property from being damaged, lost or stolen.
 There is nothing more upsetting to a customer than when their property is damaged, abused or lost.
 If you have to move any of the customer’s things, always put those things back exactly to where you found them.
 Always keep doors properly secured and lock all doors at the end of each day.
 Use proper protection and clean up after yourself.
-One of the top three customer complaints, by our own customer survey, is “The painter left a mess” and I personally knew someone who got kicked off the job because of leaving the customer’s door unattended.
+One of the top three customer complaints, by our own customer survey, is “The painter left a mess”.

--Do not execute on any customer requests for additional work without checking with the Field Supervisor first.
+-Don’t execute on any customer requests for additional work without checking with the Field Supervisor first.
 Some clients want work to be “thrown in” or done for free.
-Our experience has shown that “throwing things in” leads to more customer requests to have things done for free and when you finally stop obliging the customer invariably becomes unhappy.
+Our experience has shown that “throwing things in” leads to more customer requests to have things done for free and, when you finally stop obliging, the customer invariably becomes unhappy.
 Tell the customer politely that you don’t see the requested work in your work order but that you will check on this right away and then immediately contact your Field Supervisor.

--Do not put the integrity of your word and company reputation in doubt, communicate.
-Customers have certain expectations about what is going to happen on jobs and the manner in which it will occur (schedule, work hours, etc.) If for some reason (weather, suppliers or acts of God) something is not going to happen exactly the way a customer may be expecting, do not let them wonder about it and having to call you or the office in order to find out what’s going on.
+-Don’t put the integrity of your word and company reputation in doubt – communicate.
+Customer have certain expectations about what is going to happen on the job and the manner in which it will be done (schedule, work hours, sequence, etc.) If for some reason (weather, suppliers or acts of God) something is not going to happen exactly the way a customer may be expecting, do not let them wonder about what’s going on.
 Be the first one to let the customer know what is happening and keep them updated.
-Biggest upsets with customers occur not because some customer expectation has been disappointed but because of the lack of communication about it.
+Please understand that the biggest customer upsets occur not because some expectation of their has been disappointed but because of the lack of communication about it.

--Do not try to avoid taking responsibility for your mistakes.
+-Don’t try to avoid taking responsibility for your mistakes.
 Do not waste time and energy on excuses and long explanations.
-If you know this is your mistake, fix it quickly.
-Learn from your mistakes.
+If you know this is your mistake, fix it quickly and be sure to from it.

--Do not engage with a customer in long discussions that are irrelevant to the job.
-I have never heard a customer say how impressed they were at how knowledgeable they thought a painter was on a subject of sports, religion, politics or world affairs.
-On the other hand, I have heard plenty of compliments about how fast and hard-working a painter was and how he always showed up on time.
-In fact, it was these types of customer comments that gave us our first clues about what customers really want and appreciate in a painting crew.
+-Don’t engage with a customer in long discussions that are irrelevant to the job.
+I have never heard a customer tell me how impressed they were with the painter’s knowledgeable of sports, religion, politics or world affairs.
+On the other hand, I’ve gotten plenty of compliments about how fast and hard-working a painter was and how they always showed up on time.
+In fact, it was these types of customer comments that gave us our first clue about what customers really want and appreciate in a painting crew.

 From sales to accounting to cleaning up after a paint job, delivering excellent customer service is everyone’s job.
-Because your job, being a part of our painting crew, puts you inside a customer’s home you are on our company’s front line where customer service and satisfaction is concerned.
+Because your job, as part of our painting crew, puts you inside a customer’s home, where customer service and satisfaction is concerned, you are on our company’s front line and we are all counting on you to hold that line strong.

-I believe it is very much the human nature to want to help people and to make their lives easier.
-Personally, I get a lot of satisfaction out of getting a note from a customer expressing their gratitude.
-When this happens know that we have created an easy experience for this customer and that there is an excellent chance that this customer is going be back!
+I believe it is very much a basic human nature to want to help people and to try to make their lives easier.
+Personally, I get a lot of satisfaction out of getting a note or a call from a customer expressing their gratitude.
+When this happens I know that we have created an easy experience for this customer and that there is an excellent chance that this customer is going be back!